open-telemetry/opentelemetry-helm-charts/charts/opentelemetry-operator/README.md

                 # your private key
           EOF
         ```
-        You can also do this using `kubectl create` command.
+    - To do this after installation, you will have to install `cert-manager` first.
+Once the Operator is ready, you can use
+      `kubectl edit` command to edit the `Certificate` resource to provide your own Issuer/ClusterIssuer by replacing the
+      value of `issuerRef`:
       ```console
-        $ kubectl create secret tls opentelemetry-operator-controller-manager-service-cert \
-            --cert=path/to/cert/file \
-            --key=path/to/key/file \
-            -n opentelemetry-operator-system
+      $ kubectl edit cert opentelemetry-operator-serving-cert -n opentelemetry-operator-system
       ```
-    - To do this after installation, you will have to install cert-manager first.
-Once the Operator is ready, you can override
-      the secret by putting your certificate there.
-What you need to do is the same as the second step above.

 ## Add Repository